aquette/addon-smartnut/smartnut/DOCS.md

 - for USB devices: [`usbhid-ups(8)`][usbhid-ups] and [`nutdrv_qx(8)`][nutdrv_qx]
 - for SNMP devices: [`snmp-ups(8)`][snmp-ups]
 - for remote NUT devices: [`dummy-ups(8)`][dummy-ups]
+Note that `dummy-ups` replaces the `netclient` option, from the historic NUT Add-on, by repeating the remote device data as if it was connected locally.

 #### Sub-option: `port`